 Launched in 2015, the SDGs are a universal call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
 Accompanied by a 15-year plan, the 17 Goals, and supporting targets, have been adopted by all UN Member States as part of the 2030 Agenda for Sustainable Development.
-Building on the principle of "leaving no one behind", this Agenda emphasizes a holistic approach to achieving sustainable development for all and aligns with the five pillars ("5Ps") of sustainable development.
+Building on the principle of "leaving no one behind", this Agenda emphasizes a holistic approach to achieving sustainable development for all.
 Whilst progress is being made globally against the SDGs, there is collective acknowledgement that it is not yet advancing at the speed or scale required to achieve them by 203012.
 With ten years to go, world leaders at the SDG Summit in 2019 called for a Decade of Action, pledging to mobilise the necessary financing and enhance national implementation efforts.
 The UN Secretary-General also called on all sectors of society, including the private sector to mobilise, making the Global Goals their own and to deliver on the 2030 promise13.